nategood/httpful/README.md

 # Testing

 Because this is a HTTP Client library, to thoroughly test it, we need an HTTP server.
 I included a basic node.js server that takes an HTTP request, serializes it and spits it back out.
 See `tests/runTestServer.js` and `tests/httpful.test.php`.

+# Todo

+ - Add XML parsing support out of the box
+ - Register a callback to handle custom MIME types
+ - Register a callback to handle errors
+ - Support SSL Client Side Cert Authentication